josephearl/sbt-findbugs/README.md

 You can run FindBugs over your Java classes with the `findbugs` task.
 You can run FindBugs over your Java test classes with the `test:findbugs` task.

 The FindBugs report is output to `target/findbugs-report.xml` by default.
-This can be changed by setting the value of `FindBugs.outputFile`.
-By default `test:findbugs` outputs to `target/findbugs-test-report.xml`, this can be changed by setting the value of `FindBugs.outputFile in Test`.
+This can be changed by setting the value of `FindBugs.reportPath`.
+By default `test:findbugs` outputs to `target/findbugs-test-report.xml`, this can be changed by setting the value of `FindBugs.reportPath in Test`.

 You can define include/exclude filters either inline in the `build.sbt` or in an external XML file.